Design Goals

 • Predictive Analytics: AI models infer fleet readiness from calibration/test logs.

-• Behavioral AI: Drawing from IoB/IoB trends, worker data helps predict risk patterns — balancing productivity and safety.
+• Behavioral AI: Worker data helps predict risk patterns — balancing productivity and safety.

 NFC / QR Innovation